nurfatinas/SauceDemo-TestAutomation/README.md

 To improve traceability and comprehension, the project incorporates logging to capture important events and information during test execution.
 Additionally, a robust reporting mechanism, such as Extent Reports, is integrated to generate comprehensive and visually appealing test reports.

+## Manual Test Scripts

+You can find the manual test scripts in [this Google Sheets document](https://docs.google.com/spreadsheets/d/10LuKWl6Zu-VmP7f06Y-976lba1XM7Zjb7WT17w1uurE/edit?usp=sharing).

 ## Usage

 1. Clone the repository.
 2. Set up dependencies using Maven.
-3. Configure environment-specific settings in the `config` package.
+3. Configure environment-specific settings
 4. Run test cases using TestNG.

 Feel free to explore the codebase and let me know if the any improvement can be made!